AlbertoKarakoutev/AWMS/wiki.md

 		***(Class)***
       	**Main employee actions backend logic, responsible for the executing the neccessary algorithms and running in the system with their appropriate _methods_.**
         - **Methods:**
-			- EmployeeDailyReference _createEmployeeDailyReference(Employee employee, LocalDate date, int[] workTime)_
+			- EmployeeDailyReference _createEmployeeDailyReference(Employee employee, LocalDate date, LocalTime[] workTime)_
 			Creates new _EDR_ object from the employee.
 Feeds it the date and work hours.
 Returns that _EDR_ object

 			- void _addLeave(String employeeID, LocalDate start, LocalDate end, boolean paid)_